Welcome…

 Big change in little steps

 I finally saw what was missing in all the self-help inspo was exactly what I did professionally for large global companies: change management.
-I took approach I use with my clients and applied it to myself.
-Rather than trying to catapult myself across an abyss, I pieced every decision and related action into distinct activities achievable in one sit-down, even if that one sit-down moment in my week happened to be in the emergency room on a Sunday night after my child was injury in a weekend soccer tournament.
+I took the approach I use with my clients and applied it to myself.
+Rather than trying to catapult myself across an abyss, I pieced every decision and related action into distinct activities, each achievable in one sit-down, even if that one sit-down moment in my week happened to be in the emergency room on a Sunday night after my child was injured in a weekend soccer tournament.
 Even if my brain was drained, I could fill out one “decision worksheet” and I could place one next step on my calendar.
 The chain was unbroken and progress began to happen in real life.

 Small steps enable you to back up and redirect